 In this series, ‘More is More,’ we will look at extensions of historic districts in our area.
 Extensions to historic districts are just what they sound like — additions to previously-designated historic districts that abut the original district and are determined to share not just geography but architectural and/or historic significance.
 Why such areas are overlooked in the first place varies from district to district.
 Today we are going to look at the oldest historic district extension in our area, the St. Mark’s Historic District Extension.

-The St. Mark’s Historic District Extension was designated 15 years after the St. Mark’s Historic District and only consists of two buildings, 102 and 104 East 10th Street.
+The St. Mark’s Historic District Extension was designated 15 years after the St. Mark’s Historic District on June 19, 1984, and only consists of two buildings, 102 and 104 East 10th Street.
 But they are quite an important pair of buildings, which one might be surprised were not included in the original landmark designation.
 No. 102 is actually the oldest building on the block (c.
 1839) and both properties were the first to be developed on the block.
 And yet, as stated in the designation report “[t]hey are the only two buildings on the south side of the block between Third Avenue and Stuyvesant Street which were not included in the historic district as it was designated in 1969.”

 The story of their eventual designation is one of successful efforts by community organizers to challenge development and its potential harm to our historic and cultural resources.